 Opposition groups denounce Erdogan as an increasingly autocratic leader.
 His clampdown on the media and the Internet is seen as a step back for the kind of civil liberties that would be a prerequisite to joining the EU.
-Yet voters admire Erdogan for building hospitals and schools in Turkey during his 11-year rule, the longest period of political stability since the nation adopted a multi-party system in 1946.
-The scandals have exacerbated a slowdown in economic growth and required Turkey to increase interest rates to stem an outflow of capital.
+Yet many voters still admire Erdogan for building hospitals and schools in Turkey during his party’s 13-year rule, the longest period of political stability since the nation adopted a multiparty system in 1946.
+He remains popular among poorer Turks whose living standards have risen.
+The country’s annual economic growth has averaged 5 percent during Erdogan’s control, with foreign investors pouring about $50 billion into Turkish stocks and bonds since 2006.
+The scandals have exacerbated the economic slowdown and required Turkey to increase interest rates to stem an outflow of capital.
 They have also exposed rifts among the Islamist groups that first swept him to power.

 The Reference Shelf

-- Goodreads page for the 1969 biography of Ataturk, “Ataturk, The Rebirth of a Nation,” and the 2001 Orhan Pamuk novel, “My Name is Red.”
+- A 1969 biography of Ataturk, “Ataturk, The Rebirth of a Nation,” and the 2001 Orhan Pamuk novel, “My Name is Red.”

 - Metropolitan Museum of Art page on European influences at the 19th-century Ottoman court.

-First Published Jan.
+First published Jan.
 28, 2014

-To contact the writers of this QuickTake:
+To contact the editor responsible for this QuickTake: